-Note: If the person you are caring for does not receive an income support payment from us or from the Department of Veterans’ Affairs, the care receiver income and assets test may apply.
+If the person for whom you provide care does not receive a pension or benefit from us or the Department of Veterans' Affairs, their income and assets cannot be greater than the following limits:

-If the care receiver's assets levels are over $627,000, under certain circumstances, the care receiver's assets test may not disqualify the carer from Carer Payment.
+Under certain circumstances, if assets are over $671,250, this may not disqualify the carer from Carer Payment.

-You can participate in work, including volunteer work, or study/training for 25 hours a week (including the time taken to travel) and still be eligible for Carer Payment.
-Any employment income you receive may affect your rate of Carer Payment.
+You can participate in work, including volunteer work, study or training for up to 25 hours a week, including the time taken to travel and still be eligible for Carer Payment, as long as you continue to personally provide constant care.
+Any income you receive may affect your rate of payment.